barricklab/breseq/src/doc/usage.rst

    Predict polymorphic (mixed) mutations.

-For a complete list of options, please see the command line help.
+For a complete list of options, please see the command line help (by using the -h option).

 Command: bam2aln
 --------------------------